Quantum Maximum Likelihood Prediction via Hilbert Space Embeddings: Prediction task

-The covariance embedding $\phi: \cP(\cX) \rightarrow \cL(\HH)$ is then the linear map induced by \eqref{eq:covembed}.
 Here, we explore the utility of covariance embeddings for prediction.
-Then, $\rho_p \in \cS(\HH)$ since it is positive semidefinite and has unit trace (see \eqref{eq:traceone} in Appendix \ref{Sec:RKHS}).
+Note that $\rho_p \in \cS(\HH)$ (i.e., a quantum state) since it is positive semidefinite and has unit trace (see \eqref{eq:traceone} in Appendix \ref{Sec:RKHS}).
 Hence, $\phi$ is a map of $\cP(\cX)$ into $\cS(\HH)$.
 Also, recall that $\cS(\HH)$ is a subset of trace-class operators on $\HH$, and hence lies in a Hilbert space within\footnote{For $\HH_d$, the whole $\cL(\HH_d)$ becomes a Hilbert space equipped with the Hilbert-Schmidt inner product.} $\cL(\HH)$ equipped with the Hilbert-Schmidt inner product $\innp{\rho}{\sigma} \coloneqq \tr{\rho^*\sigma}$, where $\rho^*$ denotes the adjoint of $\rho$.
 Several interesting properties of the map $\phi$ when $\varphi$ is the feature map corresponding to an RKHS with kernel $K$ were studied in \citet{Bach-2023}.
 As noted therein, the image of $\phi$ lies within a Hilbert space that is isomorphic to the RKHS generated by the kernel $K^2$.
 Also, the quantum data-processing inequality yields $\kl{P}{Q} \geq \qrel{\rho_p}{\rho_q}$.

-Given the embedding of probability distributions as density operators in a Hilbert space (which we interpret as an internal representation), we model ICL as selecting a density operator $\sigma$ for prediction from a model class $\Sigma$ determined by the QMLP.
-To obtain a classical distribution on the output vocabulary, we apply a measurement channel (or POVM) $\cM_n$, viewed as a quantum-to-classical channel.
-The appropriate embedding $\varphi$ and measurement are selected during training and then held fixed during ICL.
+Given the embedding of probability distributions as density operators in a Hilbert space (which we interpret as an internal representation), we model learning of the predictor as selecting a density operator $\sigma$ from a model class $\Sigma$ determined by the QMLP.
+To obtain a classical distribution on the output vocabulary, we apply a measurement channel (or POVM) $\cM_n$, viewed as a quantum-to-classical channel \citep{Hayashi-book-2016,wilde2017quantum}.
+The appropriate embedding $\varphi$ and measurement are selected during training and then held fixed during the learning.
 Let

 denote the embedding of the empirical distribution $\hat p_n$ of $x^n$, i.e., $\hat \rho_n(x^n) = \rho_{\hat p_n} \coloneqq \phi(\hat p_n)$.
 Let $\hat P_n$ and $\hat Q_n$ denote the measurement-output distributions corresponding to $\hat \rho_n(x^n)$ and $\sigma$.
 Prediction accuracy is quantified by the minimal average log loss, which is equivalent to $ \min_{Q \in \cQ} \mathsf{D}_{\mathsf{KL}}\big(\hat P_n\|Q\big)$.
 Here, $\cQ\coloneqq \{\cM_n(\sigma):\sigma \in \Sigma\}$ and $\cM_n(\sigma)$ denotes the classical distribution obtained as the output of the measurement channel with input $\sigma$.
 Since the measurement $\cM_n$ is unspecified, one may consider the above optimization with measured relative entropy in place of KL divergence and replacing $\hat P_n$, $Q$ and $\cQ$ by $\hat \rho_n(x^n), \sigma$ and $\Sigma$, respectively.
 However, the measured relative entropy is typically intractable, as it requires optimizing over all possible measurements, leading to a nonconvex inner problem without a closed form in general.
 We therefore define the QMLP given samples $x^n \in \cX^n$ as any minimizer of whenever the infimum is attained.
 This formulation has the additional advantage that it leads to convergence guarantees for the MLP in terms of quantum relative entropy, which is a stronger discrepancy measure than measured relative entropy.